DaveThw/EosRemote/Installing.md

   ~/.node-red $ cd
   ~ $ sudo systemctl enable nodered.service
   ```
-- Create a Certificate Authority, a Private Key and a Certificate, for Node-Red to use HTTPS
+- Create a Certificate Authority, a Private Key and a Certificate, for Node-Red to use HTTPS/WSS
   - See notes here: [Securing Node-Red - Create Certificates](https://davethw.github.io/theatre-royal/eos-remote/securing-nodered.html#create-certificates-for-node-red-to-use)
-- Install new Certificate Authority on devices that might need access without HTTPS errors!
+- Install new Certificate Authority on devices that might need access without HTTPS/WSS errors!
   - See: [Securing Node-Red - Install Certificate Authority](https://davethw.github.io/theatre-royal/eos-remote/securing-nodered.html#install-our-certificate-authority-certificate-on-any-devices-necessary)
 - Connect the ethernet port on the Raspberry Pi to the lighting network
   - Better to use an ethernet connection, rather than wifi, for reliability and speed - but might work with wifi if necessary